FAQ

 This waypoint is used to define the finish of the Speed Control or Safety Zone.

-WAYPOINTS FOR NEUTRALISATION ZONES
+WAYPOINTS FOR NEUTRALIZATION ZONES

 • How to add a DN (neutralization zone)?